totalnoMartina/cube-discovery/README.md

 * To offer user a display of answers to the questions
 * To be able to guide users and collect their answers, name
 * To be able to display a personality test in a fun way to users

-## Instructions

-This is a personality test, inspired by Japanese culture, where you gain insight of what your perspective is like.
-- Welcome and name to start
-The welcome page is presenting the test, without too many details, asking for the name.
-It is part of the mystery, so curiosity is sparkled.
-After user enters the name, users are greeted back and encouraged to be creative and take time to describe objects.
-As the name contains a word 'test', I wanted to assure the users mentioning all answers are right, so they feel free to describe in greater details.
-- Choosing a to start, b to read about, and q to quit If chosen to quit, users exit the app with appropriate 'Goodbye' message, if chosen to see about, users can read a bit more about the details of this Japanese Cube test and then asked to try the test or not, and if not, the user exits with apropriate message displayed.
-If chosen to try it, user starts with first object, cube.
-- Describing the objects
-There are 5 different objects, starting from cube, to be described by the user, then horse, the flowers and lastly, the thunderstorm.
-Users are asked to describe in details what do they imagine, and what kind of setting they imagine, also the relation between objects if there is any.
-- After answering and describing every object, user is offered reading about the interpretation of every object, or if not wanting to read this moment, user can choose n to exit or start the test over.

 ## Flowchart